El Rosario (Sinaloa)

 The quiet charm of El Rosario’s suspension bridge

-El Rosario’s bridge is pretty tiny, and close to the water, and sits over a placid pond versus an active river.
+El Rosario’s bridge is pretty tiny, close to the water, and sits over a placid pond versus an active river.

-You can fully take in the beauty around you: the verdant foliage along the water’s perimeter, the locals taking a midday break, the calming quiet that envelops you.
+You can fully take in the beauty around you: the verdant foliage along the water’s perimeter, the locals taking a midday break, and the calming quiet that envelops you.
 The view is reminiscent of a Japanese garden.